Velvet Goldmine

 Velvet Goldmine is a 1998 musical drama film written and directed by Todd Haynes from a story by Haynes and James Lyons.
 It is set in Britain during the glam rock days of the early 1970s, and tells the story of fictional bisexual pop star Brian Slade, who faked his own death.
 The film was nominated for the Palme d'Or at the 1998 Cannes Film Festival and won the award for the Best Artistic Contribution.
 Sandy Powell received a BAFTA Award for Best Costume Design and was nominated for an Academy Award for Best Costume Design.
-The film utilizes non-linear storytelling to achieve exposition while interweaving the vignettes of its various characters.
+The film uses non-linear storytelling to achieve exposition while interweaving the vignettes of its various characters.

 Plot

 In 1984, British journalist Arthur Stuart is writing an article about the withdrawal from public life of 1970s glam rock star Brian Slade following a death hoax ten years earlier, and is interviewing those who had a part in the entertainer's career.
 As each person recalls their thoughts, it becomes the introduction of the vignette for that particular segment in Slade's personal and professional life.

 Part of the story involves Stuart's family's reaction to his homosexuality, and how the gay and bisexual glam rock stars and music scene gave him the strength to come out.
 Rock shows, fashion, and rock journalism all play a role in showing the youth culture of 1970s Britain, as well as the gay culture of the time.
 At the beginning of his career, Slade is married to Mandy.
-When he comes to the United States, he seeks out American rock star Curt Wild, and they become involved in each other's lives.
+When he comes to the United States, he seeks out American rock star Curt Wild and they become involved in each other's lives.
 The vignettes show Wild and Slade becoming increasingly difficult to work with as they become more famous.
 They suffer breakdowns in their personal and professional relationships.
-Eventually, Slade's career ends following the critical and fan backlash from his on-stage publicity stunt where he faked his own murder.
+Eventually, Slade's career ends following the critical and fan backlash from his stage publicity stunt where he faked his own murder.